-After the application of the screed, wait for a minimum of 28 days, then gradually heat up the under-floor heating system by a maximum of 5° C per day.
+- After minimum 28 days of installing the screed, slowly heat the water in the under-floor heating system in steps of maximum 5° C per day.

-Next, make sure the under-floor heating system is switched on uninterruptedly for a period of 14 days, so that the floor can set and any residual moisture can quickly evaporate.
+- One must then make sure that the under-floor heating is continuously operational for a period of 14 days.
+This is done to allow the floor to settle, and cause any residual moisture to quickly evaporate from the floor.

-Switch on the heating system at least 24 hours after levelling/applying floor covering and gradually raise the water temperature by a maximum of 5° C per day.
+- Switch on the under-floor heating after minimum 24 hours after installing the levelling layer/floor covering, and gradually increase the water temperature in steps of maximum 5° C per day.

-The above guidelines equally apply if a concrete core activation (CCA) system has been installed in the floor construction and outdoor temperature-dependent temperature control is used.
-In this case, the temperature will vary from 17° to 28° C. Another system often used is based on a constant temperature of 22° C.
+The guidelines above also apply if the floor structure features a CCA (concrete core activation) system and use is made of outdoor temperature-based controls.
+In this case, the temperature will vary between 17° C and 28° C. Another system involves using a constant temperature of 22° C.

 Heating and cooling protocol

-This heating and cooling protocol should, preferably, be followed through several times before a floor covering or finish is applied (synthetic floor, tiles, flagstones, parquet, laminate, marmoleum etc.).
+This heating and cooling protocol should preferably be carried out several times before a floor covering or finish (synthetic floor, tiles, parquet, laminate floor, marmoleum, etc.) is applied.

-In this heating and cooling protocol, under-floor heating is seen as a hot water pipe (system) installed in a floor.
-The floor above the pipe must be at least 25 mm thick.
+Within this heating and cooling protocol, under-floor heating is defined as hot water pipes that are inserted into the floor.
+The floor above these water pipes must be at least 25 mm thick.

-Most tears do not occur during heating, but during cooling.
-This means the cooling phase is, in fact, even more important than the heating phase and it is vital to maintain the proper pace during cooling.
+NB: In general, tears do not occur during the heating phase but during the cooling phase.
+This phase is thus more important than the heating phase, so the correct tempo must also be adopted during cooling.

-Start with a water temperature 5 °C above ambient temperature.
-The water temperature should be taken from the heating system.
+- Start with a water temperature that is 5 °C higher than the environmental temperature in the concerned room.
+The water temperature must be read from the display on the heating system.

-Raise the water temperature every 24 hours (or longer) by 5 °C, until the rough maximum water temperature of 40 °C has been reached (see earlier comments on this).
+- Increase the water temperature by 5 °C every 24 hours (or longer), until the practical maximum water temperature of 40 °C has been reached (see comment above).

-Maintain a steady maximum water temperature of 40 °C for at least 24 hours.
+- Keep the maximum water temperature stable at 40 °C for minimum 24 hours.

-Next, reduce the water temperature every 24 hours by 5 °C until the original temperature has been reached.
-More and more under-floor heating systems also offer cooling.
-For these systems, it is vital (especially during the summer, when temperatures are high) that the cooling cycle is continued until the minimum temperature of the heating and cooling unit is down to 15 °C.
+- Then decrease the temperature by 5 °C every 24 hours, until the start temperature is reached once again.
+More and more under-floor heating systems now also have a cooling cycle.
+If such systems are being used, it is important (certainly during the summer in high temperatures) for the cooling cycle to be continued until the minimum temperature of the heating and cooling unit amounts to 15 °C.

-If time allows, repeat this cycle several times.
+- If enough time is available, repeat this cycle several times.